 - Consists of four courses plus a capstone project - Focuses on critical analysis, reflective writing and research - Interconnects topics from across the liberal arts - Is team-taught by professors from different fields - Enriches all majors, supports any career, and stands out on a résumé Any first-year student with a B+ or higher in first-semester courses (either FYH or FYI) or transfer student with a B+ or higher in an equivalent first-semester class may apply for the interdisciplinary honors minor.
 Talk with your first-year or transfer advisor about how to apply.
 Browse through course descriptions for the interdisciplinary honors minor beginning in 2020.
-What is First-Year Honors?
+How to apply for First-Year Honors Step 1.
+Tell us you're interested.